CSS Route Matching

 between: <route-location> and <route-location>

-The result is true if the current from URL from of the document is non-null, the current to URL to of the document is non-null, one of the two <route-location>s matches from, and the other of the two <route-location>s matches to.
+The result is true if the current navigation URL from of the document given from is non-null, the current navigation URL to of the document to is non-null, one of the two <route-location>s matches from, and the other of the two <route-location>s matches to.

 <navigation-type-test>